emmarant/emmarant.github.io/sample_page.md

 ### 3.

-this is some image link
+this is some image/file inclusion
 <img src="images/dummy_thumbnail.jpg?raw=true"/>